agharib/surprise-me/frictionLog.md

 4. **Start making money in no time** - I haven’t wrote code in years and never used React/Node.JS and I stood up a page that accepts payments in a day.
 5. **Control over my data with webhooks **- This makes the possibilities endless.
 As Stripe processes everything, I can update my server and store that data locally or push to other third party solutions ( reporting POS etc)
 6. **Is everyone using Stripe?** - Any error I hit, a quick google search saw several solutions.
 The community is thriving and supporting each other.
 Also noticed great links to developer communities in the developer portal, really amplifies that focus on the community more.
+7. **Great level of abstaction** - Stripe handles checking the validity of the cards, handles secondary authentication, handles international cards etc. As an Engineer, I just focus on my business and not all the details associated with proccessing money.

 ## The Bad